yiskang/aps-utility-service-dotnet/README.md

 1. A proxy server with [AspNetCore.Proxy](https://github.com/twitchax/AspNetCore.Proxy) to forward all requests from the APS Viewer to this backend without showing access token in your viewer frontend for viewing SVF model (not SVF2).
 2. A utility service of the below by single API call
    - Extract file list from composite [Revit Cloud Workshariong model](https://aps.autodesk.com/blog/make-composite-revit-design-work-design-automation-api-revit) that `attributes.extension.isCompositeDesign` is true in the response of Data Management API.
 (This idea is from https://github.com/wallabyway/bim360-zip-extract)
+   - Extract a file from composite [Revit Cloud Workshariong model](https://aps.autodesk.com/blog/make-composite-revit-design-work-design-automation-api-revit) that `attributes.extension.isCompositeDesign` is true in the response of Data Management API.
+(This idea is from https://github.com/wallabyway/bim360-zip-extract)
    - Extract/download SVF model files from APS Model Derivative service.
 3. A Web server serves extracted/download SVF model files so that we don't need to override the `Autodesk.Viewing.endpoint.getItemApi` like the blog post [Consume AEC data with SVFs on your own server](https://aps.autodesk.com/blog/consume-aec-data-svfs-your-own-server).